SirDev97/OOP/README.md

-# OOP Fundamentals

-- Object Literals ( branch - 2 )

-- Updating Properties ( branch - 3 )

-- JavaScript Classes ( branch - 4 )
+# Class Constructors Branch

+- the 'new' keyword:
+  - creates a new empty object {}
+  - sets the value of 'this' to be the new empty object
+  - calls the constructor method